 In 1998 I had it repaired by Kendrick Amps in Pflugerville, Texas.
 It was kind of steep, and the highly-trained "experts" in the shop made fun of it when I hauled it in, then nearly ruined it.
 In 2010 it was brought back from the dead by Andrews Amp Lab in Atlanta, and it sounds better than ever.

 |Ibanez Pedal Board

 I also had the DoD OverDrive Preamp 250 jammed into this board, and the effects chain sounded pretty good live.
 Of particular note was the chorus, which is probably one of the best analog effects ever produced by Ibanez.
-While it may be heresy, I also believe the DoD Preamp 250 sounded better than the Ibanez Tube Screamer...that is why you don't see a green Tube Screamer in this board!
+While it may be heresy, I also believe the DoD Preamp 250 sounded better than the Ibanez Tube Screamer with the Marshall...that is why you don't see a green Tube Screamer in this board!